vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 ### Node-RED flow to turn the LED strip on, on bin day

 I use for all my automations Node-RED.
-Here used with the [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED-strip entity.
+Here used with the [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED strip entity.

 > **_NOTE:_** If you share the Home Assistant equivalent code with me, I can add it also here.